tc39/proposal-smart-pipelines/readme.md

 ```
 Compared with the pipeline version, the original code requires **additional
 indentation and grouping** on each step.
 This requires three more levels of
-indentation and four more pairs of parentheses.
+indentation and three more pairs of parentheses.

 In addition, much related code is here separated by unrelated code.
 Rather than
 a **uniform** postfix chain, operations appear **either before** the previous